opalraava/docker-images/blackarch/README.md

 ```
 make ssh
 ```
-And use the specified password to loging.
+And use the specified password to login.

+The Makefile contains many useful commands such as backup of volumes.
+The Makefile consists of simple commands and should be quite readable, and function as a reminder of how to do all the docker things.